JustAlis/bookbot/README.md

     dumb and I decided to add redis to get "callback" data, which is unavailable in aiogram with inlinekeyboard.
     -I just wanted to use redis, it is pet project, and I wanteded to understand this technology better, to practice

-But there are still a lot of operations in sqlite, which could be replased with redis?
+There is a lot of if/else logic gates in handlers, which is considered to be a bad practice

-    -becouse I don't have a big amount of RAM on my server.
-It is actually very small.
+    -As I got it, there is no big difference in writing a lot of handlers or writing all inside one handler using if/else gates.

 ENV

     -python 3.11